ABDULLAHG87/ABDULLAHG87/README.md

 ## 🌱 Currently Learning

-I am currently embarking on a *"30 days of JavaScript Challenge"*
+I am currently embarking on the following:
+* *"30 days of JavaScript Challenge"*
+* *"Building an Ultralearning Framework for Software Engineers"*
 ## 💼 Experience

 ### ATM Field Engineer at Inlaks Computer, Ogba Lagos